echolang/docs/reference/limitations.md

 **A const array from a literal.** `const $c = [1, 2];` is refused.
 Other routes to a const array work.

-**A struct with a private owning property.** If a `struct` has a `private` property that needs destruction, it cannot be constructed at all.
-Classes are unaffected.

 **`size_of` and `align_of` in a `const if`.** Layout queries cannot decide a compile-time branch, which is what blocks small-buffer optimisation.